Digital Product Passports

 Sector-specific data

-Here are the key steps involved for businesses wanting to implement Digital Product Passports (DPPs)
+Here are the key steps involved for businesses wanting to implement new methods to introduce Digital Product Passports (DPPs).

 Collecting accurate product data is the foundation of a Digital Product Passport.
 Information has to be captured from manufacturers, suppliers, and sometimes even during use or repair.
 The challenge is ensuring this data is consistent, reliable, and linked to the correct product.